 Picture two friends talking and your name pops up.
 Pretty cool, right?
 The beauty of good content is that it gives your audience something to talk about and it points their eyes in your direction.
 The awareness you can get from others talking about your business and recommending it to their friends is priceless.

-Content is not just you talking about your products and services.
-It’s much more than that.
+Content isn’t just you talking about your products and services.
+There’s much more to it than that.
 In fact, it’s about getting others to talk about your business.
 And there’s no better way to do this than through evergreen content.

 - More traffic to your website

 There are more than 1 billion websites on the Internet right now.
 In fact, we passed the 1B threshold all the way back in 2014.
 All of them are vying for your attention.
 Guess which ones will win?
 That’s right, the ones with the best content.